The Shard

-The Shard, (Note: The building's operators officially stylise its name as The Shard, with the word "the" capitalised.) also referred to as the Shard London Bridge and formerly London Bridge Tower, is a 72-storey mixed-use development supertall pyramid-shaped skyscraper, designed by the Italian architect Renzo Piano, in Southwark, London, that forms part of The Shard Quarter development.
-Standing 309.6 m high, The Shard is the tallest building in the United Kingdom; the seventh-tallest building in Europe; the second-tallest outside Russia behind the Varso Tower in Warsaw, which beats the Shard by less than half a metre, and the 203rd tallest building in the world.
+The Shard, (Note: The building's operators officially stylise its name as The Shard, with the word "the" capitalised.) also referred to as the Shard London Bridge and formerly London Bridge Tower, is a 95-storey mixed-use development supertall pyramid-shaped skyscraper, designed by the Italian architect Renzo Piano, in Southwark, London, that forms part of The Shard Quarter development.
+Standing 309.6 m high, The Shard is the tallest building in the United Kingdom and Western Europe; and the seventh-tallest building in Europe.
 The Shard replaced Southwark Towers, a 24-storey office block built on the site in 1975.

 The Shard's construction began in March 2009; it was topped out on 30 March 2012 and inaugurated on 5 July 2012.
 Practical completion was achieved in November 2012.
 The tower's privately operated observation deck, The View from The Shard, was opened to the public on 1 February 2013.
 The glass-clad pyramidal tower has 72 habitable floors, with a viewing gallery and open-air observation deck on the 72nd floor, at a height of 244 m.
 The Shard was developed by Sellar Property Group on behalf of LBQ Ltd and is jointly owned by Sellar Property (5%) and the State of Qatar (95%).